SifaKasena/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - changes the owner of file hello to betty 4-empty - creates an empty file called hello
-5-execute - add execute permission for owner of file hello
+5-execute - add execute permission for owner of file hello 6-multiple_permissions - adds execute permission to owner and group and read permission to other users